plancomps/CBS-beta/CBS-beta/Languages-beta/Reuse.md

 Funcon Reuse in Languages-beta
 ==============================

-The table below shows how many funcon names (or their aliases) are explicitly reused in each language specification.
+Currently, Funcons-beta includes 385 funcons (including types, datatypes, and entities, but not aliases).
+Of these, 193 are used in language specifications in Languages-beta.
+The number of funcons used for each language is as follows:

 |[IMP]  |[SIMPLE]|[MiniJava]|[SL]   |[OC-L]
 | :---: | :---:  | :---:    | :---: | :---:
 | 29    | 62     | 70       | 71    | 161

-Currently, there are 385 funcons (including types, datatypes, and entities) and 75 aliases.
-Of these, 193 are explicitly used in the languages currently included in Languages-beta.

-> __N.B.
-Some funcon definitions refer to other funcons (e.g., recursive
-> bindings are defined using links).
-The indirect use of the latter funcons
-> is not included in the tables.__

-Funcons that are neither directly nor indirectly used in Languages-beta may have been used in previous versions of those language specifications, or in language specifications not included in Languages-beta.
-Some funcons have not yet been used.
+The definitions of some of the used funcons reference other funcons, which are not counted.
+The remaining funcons have either been used in previous language specifications, or are expected to be useful in future specifications.

-The following tables show which languages specifications explicitly reuse each funcon.
+The following tables show which language specifications directly use each funcon, thereby exhibiting the degree of funcon reuse in Languages-beta.

 ## Computations